NixOS/rfcs/README.md

 ##### Shepherd Leader
 The person in charge of the RFC process for a specific RFC, and responsible for ensuring the process is followed in a timely fashion.
-The Shepherd Leader has no special resposibility with regard to moving an undecided Shepherd Team to a certain decision.
+The Shepherd Leader has no special responsibility with regard to moving an undecided Shepherd Team to a certain decision.

 ##### Final Comment Period (FCP)